lkorsman/kaggle-intro-to-machine-learning/README.md

 File breakdown:
 * melb_data.csv: CSV data for the Melbourne housing data
 * train.csv: CSV data for the Iowa housing data
+* test.csv: CSV data for testing our Iowa housing models
 * Kaggle Intro to Machine Learning.ipynb: the first notebook following the intro course.
 Shows the basics of manipulating data.
 * Kaggle Intro to Random Forests.ipynb: the last notebook for the intro course.
 Creates a Random Forest model for prediction.
 * Kaggle Underfitting and Overfitting ML.ipynb: notebook learning how to use Mean Absolute Error and maximum Decision Tree depth.
+* Kaggle Intermediate ML Exercise 1.ipynb: notebook for learning how to use imputation for missing values in our predictors
+* Kaggle Intermediate Machine Learning.ipynb: notebook to learn about different parameters for the RandomForestRegressor model